Share this story!

 In 2007, however, he was writing material for a new solo album, and he headed to Nashville with a specific goal.

 “It was perhaps the second time I came to Nashville that I met Vince Gill,” Ford recalls.
 “He said, ‘If you’re ever in town again, call me.’
 So the next time I was here I got in touch with him and we hung out.
 At that time, I still saw Nashville as an opportunity — a place to get together with somebody famous, write a hit song, and make lots of money.”

-Ford soon discovered Gill had different priorities.
-Although they made an attempt at writing, nothing came of it, but Ford discovered something far more valuable than a hit.
+Gill had different priorities, though.
+They did make an attempt at writing, and while no songs came out of it, Ford discovered something far more valuable than a hit.